-- Current outstanding loan amount has to be at least Rs.
-50,000 to initiate the balance transfer process.
+- Existing outstanding loan amount should be at least Rs.
+50,000 or defined by the lender

-Some common documents that the borrower may be required to submit in case he/she wishes to opt for a balance transfer are as follows:
+Basic documents that the borrower may be required to submit in case he/she wishes to opt for a personal loan balance transfer are as follows:

-- Duly signed application form for personal loan balance transfer along with passport size photograph
+- Duly signed application form with passport size photographs

-- Identity Proof (PAN card/driving license/passport/voter ID/Aadhaar Card, etc.)
+- Identity Proof (PAN card/driving license/passport/voter ID/Aadhar Card, etc.)

-- Age Proof (PAN card/driving license/passport/voter ID/Aadhaar Card, etc.)
+- Age Proof (PAN card/driving license/passport/voter ID/Aadhar Card, etc.)

 - PAN Card copy (Mandatory)

-- Address Proof (Aadhaar Card/Passport/ Landline Bill/ Latest Electricity bill/Rent agreement etc)
+- Address Proof (Aadhar Card/Passport/ Landline Bill/ Latest Electricity bill/Rent agreement, etc.)

-Some of the key documents that are specific to salaried and self-employed individuals are as follows:
+Additional documents specified to salaried and self-employed individuals are as follows:

 For Salaried Individuals: